0cjs/sedoc/8bit/msx/basic.md

 - Default mode for JP models is screen 1 (32×24 characters); use `SCREEN 0` for 40×24 and then `WIDTH 80` (MSX2) for 80×24. (`SET SCREEN` will save these settings and restore them on startup.)
+- Optional parameters (`[,…]`) may be omitted; the trailing comma must be given if parameters after that are specified.

 ### Devices